Zillur Rahman: Clemency power exercised by Zillur Rahman

 Zillur Rahman exercised his power to grant clemency to as many as 21 individuals while he was in office.
 In contrast, only four pardons were granted by his predecessors between 1972 and 2008.
 Among the people for whom Zillur Rahman exercised his clemency power is A H M Biplob who was convicted in the case of murdering a lawyer.
 The Sessions Court awarded Biplob, son of Awami League leader and Mayor of Laxmipur municipality Abu Taher, the death penalty for the murder in absentia.
 Following applications from Biplob's mother, Zillur Rahman, the then President pardoned Biplob in the murder case of the lawyer in July 2011 and, then in February 2012, remitted the two other life imprisonments to ten years imprisonments.

 Personal life

 Zillur Rahman was married to fellow Awami League politician Ivy Rahman, the party's secretary for women's affairs.
 Ivy was killed in the 2004 Dhaka grenade attack.
 Together they had one son – Nazmul Hassan Papon – and two daughters – Tania Bakht and Tanima Bakht.
-Papon is the president of the Bangladesh Cricket Board, managing director of Beximco Pharma and an MP.
+Papon was the president of the Bangladesh Cricket Board, managing director of Beximco Pharma and an MP.